Coaching-Software/Coaching-Software.github.io/index.md

 ## Deployment

-The app is currently being deployed only on Apple's Test Flight.
-Once deployed, a link to download the app to your iOS device will be available by clicking on 'deployment' above.
+The app is currently deployed only on Apple's Test Flight.
+If you would like to download the deployed app on your iOS device, email the Team Lead at jlisoway@hawaii.edu to receive an invitation to join the beta testers.